-Excitement: Features in this category are those that contribute to the “wow” factor for customers.
-Using a hotel as an example, this could be offering guests complimentary tours and transportation.
+Excitement: Features in this category contribute to the “wow” factor for customers.
+Using a hotel as an example, excitement features could include offering guests complimentary tours and transportation.

-Performance: Also known as “satisfiers,” these features are noticed and appreciated by customers.
-Returning to the hotel example, offering free beverages in the room is an added benefit for the customer, but not necessarily expected.
+Performance: Also known as “satisfiers,” these are features customers notice and appreciate.
+Returning to the hotel example, offering free beverages in the room is an added benefit but not necessarily expected.

-Basic: These are the features that your product needs in order to be competitive yet are so fundamental that customers wouldn’t think to request them.
+Basic: These are the features that your product needs in order to be competitive, yet are so fundamental that customers wouldn’t think to request them.
 For example, hotel guests would expect to receive a room that has a bed with clean sheets.
-However, if a hotel fails to provide this feature, it would soon be out of business!
+However, if a hotel fails to provide this feature, it will soon be out of business!

 Indifferent: These are the features that most customers would not have a strong preference for or against.
 In a hotel, this might be having stairwells in addition to elevators.
 While most customers might be satisfied with just using the elevator, the hotel owner needs to make sure to have adequate stairwell access in order to comply with fire safety standards.

 Dissatisfaction: These features, if implemented, would cause customers to be less satisfied with the product.
-For example, a hotel that has a clock tower, while perhaps architecturally pleasing, might wake up customers in the night and worsen their experience.
+For example, a hotel with has a clock tower, while perhaps architecturally pleasing, might wake customers at night and worsen their experience.